Introducing Rate Limiting Use-Cases¶

 Here is a sample for configuring a header condition by considering the "Content-Type" header.

 A JWT claim contains meta information of an API request.
 It can include application details, API details, user claims, etc. Advanced rate limiting policies based on JWT claims allow you to filter requests by JWT claim values and apply limits for requests.
 For example, if you need to allow special limits for users in a specific user role, you can create an advanced policy that checks for a particular regular expression on the role claim of the user and apply special limits for the ones that match.

 This JWT claim is the backend JWT and not the one you use to invoke it.
 Also. you need to enable the Backend JWT token to get this rate limiting flow to work.

 The following image shows an example for configuring JWT claim condition by considering the version of the API (http://wso2.org/claims/subscribe).

 Filtering based on query parameters almost always apply to HTTP GET requests when doing search type of operations.
 For example, if you have a search API with

 category as a query parameter, you can have different limits for searching different categories.

 Per token quota: Application Developer¶

 When an application developer subscribes their application to an API, they select a tier (limit) for their application to invoke the API.
 This limit applies across all users of the application when accessing the particular API.
 To ensure that a fair distribution of the quota is available among all the users, it is important to consider setting a per user quota for the application, since a user is identified by a token (in OAuth2.0, this limit is known as the per token quota).
 It is important to note that the limit enforced by this setting applies to a single user (token) accessing all APIs of the application.
 The counters maintained when evaluating a per token quota are shared across all nodes in the Gateway cluster.
-For information on how to define a throttling tier to an application, see Application-level throttling (application developer)).
+For information on how to define a rate limiting tier to an application, see Application-level rate limiting (application developer)).